-Necessary Forms & Paperwork Required to Obtain and Register for a Mini-Internship/Practicum
+Necessary Forms & Paperwork Required to Obtain and Register for an Internship

-- Undergraduate Registration Permission Form for Independent Study 3900 OR be enrolled in SMGT 2900-Practicum with the mini-internship/practicum option Obtain from the Registrar's Office or University Faculty Supervisor.
+- 1. Undergraduate Registration Permission Form for Internship 4900 Contact the University Faculty Supervisor for an online form.
 See Appendix B. - 2.
 Learning Contract (with goals and objectives) See Appendix C. - 3.
-Mini-Internship/Practicum Job Description - 4.
+Internship Job Description (from Site Supervisor) - 4.
 Resume and Cover Letter See Appendix D for information on how to prepare a resume and write a cover letter OR pick up (or download) a copy of "Resume" materials and "Cover Letter" materials (found under "Special Documents"), from Otterbein University's Student Success and Career Planning website. - 5.
-Unofficial copy of University Transcripts or Degree Works/Course Audit papers - 6.
+Unofficial copy of University Transcripts or Course Audit (Degree Works) papers - 6.
 On-line Sexual Misconduct course Campus Clarity: Think About It.
 The course examines issues related to sexual harassment/misconduct and provides information about policies and resources available to students.
-If you have not yet taken the course, contact Julie Saker, Associate Dean of Students, at isaker@otterbein.edu, and she will send you the link. - COVID-19 Off Campus Experience Protocol and Release, Assumption of Risk and Indemnification Agreement Form.
+If you have not yet taken the course, contact Julie Saker, Associate Dean of Students, at jsaker@otterbein.edu, and she will send you the link. - COVID-19 Off Campus Experience Protocol and Release, Assumption of Risk and Indemnification Agreement Form.
 This form affirms the student's understanding of policies and procedures necessary for a safe environment set by Otterbein University and the off-campus site.
 See Appendix P.